openelections/fec_results/README.md

 ## Usage

 FecResults can be used to retrieve both summary and contest-specific election results.
+Every instance of FecResults must include a year passed into the `new` method.
 For summary totals:

 ```ruby
 require 'fec_results'